ACUE Certification in Effective Teaching

-PNW is partnering with the Association of College and University Educators (ACUE) to offer a course in Effective Teaching Practices.
+PNW is partnering with the Association of College and University Educators (ACUE) to offer a certification in Effective Teaching.

-Over 150 PNW faculty and staff members have completed the course and earned the ACE-endorsed Certificate in Effective College Instruction.
+Over 150 PNW faculty and staff members have completed the course and earned the ACE-endorsed Certificate in Effective Teaching Practices.

 Complete one or more 6-week microcredentials on teaching topics.

-Complete all four microcredentials to earn the full Certificate in Effective College Instruction and earn $500 Professional Development Funds*.
+Complete all four microcredentials to earn the full Certificate in Effective Teaching Practices and earn $500 Professional Development Funds*.

-Registration for Fall 2025 Cohort is now closed.
+Registration for the Spring 2026 cohort is closed.
 Please check back for future offerings.

-If you are a PNW ACUE Teaching Fellow who completed the ACUE course in Effective Teaching Practices, you have already completed these credentials and thus aren’t eligible to participate.
+If you are a PNW ACUE Teaching Fellow who completed the ACUE certification in Effective Teaching Practices, you have already completed these credentials and thus aren’t eligible to participate.

 *Full-time faculty are eligible to receive professional development funds.